Research Projects

 Cross-National Perspectives on Global Education Policy Trends

-In collaboration with Drs.
-Miri Yemini, Claire Maxwell, Moosung Lee, and Ewan Wright, Engel’s recent research explores global education reforms and the ways that they inform national education policy agendas in different systems, including the US, South Korea, China, and Israel.
-Previous projects have focused on cross-national investigations of global education policy trends in federal systems, including educational reforms related to standardization in Canada, US, Germany, and Australia; education policy uses of international tests in Canada, the US, and Spain; and Global Policy Mobilities in Federal Educational Systems, in collaboration with Drs.
-Jason Beech, Bob Lingard, and Glenn Savage.
+This area of research focuses on how global education reforms inform national education policy agendas in different systems.
+Previous projects have focused on cross-national investigations of global education policy trends in federal systems, including educational reforms related to standardization in Canada, US, Germany, and Australia; education policy uses of international tests in Canada, the US, and Spain; and Global Policy Mobilities in Federal Educational Systems, and reflections of cosmopolitanism and nationalism in education policy reforms.

 Global Mobilities and Exchanges: Developments and Effects